 Our top choice for funding virtual racing gambling is, fittingly, a virtual currency like Bitcoin or other supported cryptos, as these carry the most benefits for the most players, but any of the following will work for your needs at the sites that accept them:

 For gamblers that fancy cryptocurrency, they better hold on to their virtual racing seat!
 Online sportsbooks prefer crypto and offer additional levels of promotional bonuses when it is used.

 Don’t have any Bitcoin to spend?
-Some sites advertise the services of Zelle, which allows for the quick conversion of cash to Bitcoin.
+You can buy crypto on various commercial exchanges, but there's a 5-10-day wait for first-time purchasers.
 Cryptocurrency is also the only form of payment that will allow for a same-day payout and never comes with any added transfer fees.

 Bonus Options for Virtual Car Racing

 When joining a legal online sportsbook for the first time, promotional welcome bonus offers will be presented that will match a portion of the new member's first deposit.
 If Bitcoin is used as a method of deposit, that welcome bonus is usually increased for even more free plays so you can be off to the races!

 Just remember, sportsbook bonuses come with rollover requirements.
 But if all terms and conditions are met (and they’re usually quite easy to meet), then it is basically free money for additional betting.
 There is no obligation for a new member to accept any bonus.